nakaken88/wp-nk-activity/README.md

-# wp-nk-activity
+# wp-nk-timeline
-wordpress theme for activity
+wordpress theme for timeline